 Burns made his professional MMA debut in 2012 at CFC 5 against Jose Salgado.
-He used his superior grappling experience and submitted Salgado inside 3-minutes via rear-naked choke.
+He used his superior grappling experience and submitted Salgado inside 3-minutes via a rear-naked choke.

-Burns continued his winning momentum as he went on a 7-fight win streak in the regional MMA circuit, with all of his wins coming in the first round.
+Burns continued his winning momentum as he went on a 7-fight win streak in the regional MMA circuit, with all his wins coming in the first round.
 Following this, he signed with the UFC in 2014.